zackees/fastled-wasm/README.md

 If you launch `fastled` in the FastLED repo then this tool will automatically detect this and map the src directory into the host container.
 Whenever there are changes in the source code from the mapped directory, then these will be re-compiled on the next change or if you hit the space bar when prompted.
-Unlike a sketch folder, a re-compile on the FastLED src can be much longer, for example if you modify a header file.
+Unlike a sketch folder, a re-compile on the FastLED src can be much longer, for example, if you modify a header file.

 ## Big Data in `/data` directory won't be round-tripped

 Huge blobs of data like video will absolutely kill the compile performance as these blobs would normally have to be shuffled back and forth.
 Therefore a special directory `data/` is implicitly used to hold this blob data.
 Any data in this directory will be replaced with a stub containing the size and hash of the file during upload.
-On download these stubs are swapped back with their originals during decompression.
+On download, these stubs are swapped back with their originals during decompression.

-The wasm compiler will recognize all files in the `data/` directory and generate a `files.json` manifest and can be used in your wasm sketch using an emulated SD card system mounted at `/data/` on the SD Card.
-In order to increase load speed, these files will be asynchroniously streamed into the running sketch instance during runtime.
-Files named with *.json, *.csv, *.txt will be immediately injected in the app before setup() is called and can be used immediatly in setup() in their entirety.
+The wasm compiler will recognize all files in the `data/` directory and generate a `files.json` manifest which can be used in your wasm sketch using an emulated SD card system mounted at `/data/` on the SD Card.
+In order to increase load speed, these files will be asynchronously streamed into the running sketch instance during runtime.
+Files named with *.json, *.csv, *.txt will be immediately injected in the app before setup() is called and can be used immediately in setup() in their entirety.

 All other files will be streamed in.
 The `Video` element in FastLED is designed to gracefully handle missing data streamed in through the file system.